slaeryan/slaeryan.github.io/posts/slae-assignment2-blogpost.md

 mov ebx, eax
 ```

-Now moving to setup the sockaddr_in struct.
+Now moving to set up the sockaddr_in struct.
 ### Setting up the sockaddr_in struct for connect syscall
 Note from the C prototype that the sockaddr_in struct consists of:

 1. The attacker IP address
 1. The attacker Port
-1. The addressing schema(In this case it's IPv4 so it's value shall be 2)
+1. The addressing schema(In this case it's IPv4 so its value shall be 2)

 So let us start by pushing those into the stack.
 Note that I have configured the C2 a.k.a Command & Control/Attacker IP address and port to be configurable while assembling via nasm with the `-D` flag.